Is Alzheimer's Disease Genetic?

 The genes encoded in our DNA are profoundly involved in many aspects of our health.
 They act as a sort of blueprint for the construction, operation, and repair of our bodies throughout life.
 Genes provide instructions for the creation and regulation of our body’s building blocks.
 We inherit one copy of each gene from each of our parents, which is one reason why every person (excluding identical siblings) has a unique appearance and metabolism.

 Many of us have learned about Mendel, who was an Austrian monk, and the pea plants he bred as he discovered basic principles of genetic inheritance.
-Just as with Mendel’s plants, some physical characteristics can be transmitted to our offspring through inheritance of even one version of a gene.
+Just as with Mendel’s plants, some physical characteristics can be transmitted to our offspring through the inheritance of even one version of a gene.
 Many diseases are inherited this way, too.

 Autosomal dominant is a term for a gene version that is so influential just one copy will dominate other factors.
-The gene is located on one of the 22 paired chromosomes, (not the X or Y sex chromosomes), hence the term autosomal.
+The gene is located on one of the 22 paired chromosomes (not the X or Y sex chromosomes), hence the term autosomal.
 It also overwhelms the effect of any other version of the gene that is present, which is why it is called dominant.
-To answer Bill’s question about whether Alzheimer’s is a genetic disease: AD can be transmitted this way, but such direct transmission from parent to child is actually rare.
+To answer Bill’s question about whether Alzheimer’s is a genetic disease: Alzheimer’s can be transmitted this way, but such direct transmission from parent to child is actually rare.

 Research advances in genetics and proteomics (the large-scale study of proteins) have allowed for the screening of astoundingly large numbers of genes and proteins.
 This approach identifies a more complex relationship between genes and diseases.
-Gene or protein variations, linked statistically with the presence of specific diseases, sometimes point the way to a deeper understanding of disease process or potential treatments.
+Gene or protein variations, linked statistically with the presence of specific diseases, sometimes point the way to a deeper understanding of disease processes or potential treatments.
 Instead of expecting one gene to bear responsibility for the transmission of a disease, we have now learned that susceptibility to a disease may be influenced by the presence of one or more genes related less directly to the disease itself.

 Early-Onset Alzheimer’s Disease

-An estimated one in twenty people with AD have the early-onset form (EOAD), clinically apparent by age 60.
+An estimated one in twenty people with Alzheimer’s have the early-onset form (EOAD), clinically apparent by age 60.
 Only a small percentage of these have developed the disease because of an autosomal dominant inherited version.

 Late-Onset Alzheimer’s

-Much more commonly, the clinical symptoms and signs of AD become apparent after age 60, and the condition is called late-onset Alzheimer’s disease (LOAD or “sporadic AD”).
+Much more commonly, the clinical symptoms and signs of Alzheimer’s become apparent after age 60, and the condition is called late-onset Alzheimer’s disease (LOAD or “sporadic AD”).
 In the case of LOAD, a number of genes have been identified by these statistical approaches.

 The most important of these is the E4 version of the apolipoprotein gene, referred to as ApoE4.
 The E4 version is known to increase the risk of LOAD by a factor of 2 or 3.
 People who have two copies of E4 have a 12-fold risk.
 Apolipoprotein E is thought to interact with the accumulation and removal of the amyloid protein, but its exact role in AD is still being determined.
 Interestingly, the E2 version may increase resistance to the development of AD.